 I’m getting ready to pick out a new puppy.
-In my lifetime, I’ve owned 10 of my own dogs, and directly lived with and trained hundreds of other dogs (about 350), as well as heard stories and been consulted on many more.
+In my lifetime, I’ve owned 10 of my own dogs, and directly lived with and trained hundreds of other dogs (approaching 600 now), as well as heard stories and been consulted on many more.
 I know that choosing our dog determines so much about what will follow in our life with our dog.

 Here are the things I consider when looking for my new puppy.